Installing Underwater Illumination

 · Round SO cable is normally used on most submersible lighting fixtures.

-o This is a multi-conductor style cable that contains fiber spacers between the
+o This is a multi-conductor style cable that contains fiber spacers between the conductors.

 · Proper sealing of the cable ends is very important.

 o The fiber spacers can act as a wick and allow water to be drawn into the fixture.